jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 }
 ```

-But I'd recommend delegating combinations like these to components and using composition instead, as I'll show below.
+But I’d recommend delegating combinations like these to components and using composition instead, as I’ll show below.

 ## Style Functions

-Since we're using JavaScript, we can also employ helper functions for styling elements.
+Since we’re using JavaScript, we can also employ helper functions for styling elements.
 For example, a function to create `rgba` values of black is very convenient.

 ```js